apache/apisix-go-plugin-runner/docs/en/latest/getting-started.md

 ```

 We can see that the Filter takes the value of the body set in the configuration as the response body.
 If we call `Write` or `WriteHeader` of the `http.ResponseWriter`
 (respond directly in the plugin), it will response directly in the APISIX without touching the upstream.
-As we only support setting headers of local response,
+We can also set response headers in the plugin and touch the upstream
-calling `Header` won't take any effects without calling `Write` or `WriteHeader`.
-(TODO: support setting response header separately)
+at the same time by set RespHeader in `pkgHTTP.Request`.

 For the `pkgHTTP.Request`, you can refer to the API documentation provided by the Go Runner SDK:
 https://pkg.go.dev/github.com/apache/apisix-go-plugin-runner